 At present, the international community is faced with a serious situation due to accelerated global warming caused by indiscreet industrial development.In this reality, the European Union is playing a leading role in environment leading countries that lead the world environment by implementing sustainable environmental policies and solving problems.However, the EU can not escape from global environmental problems and is exposed to various problems.
-I have heard from the Ambassador of the EU delegation about the EU's policies on environmental issues and theexchange of environmental fields with Korea
+FutureEco has heard from the Ambassador of the EU delegation about the EU's policies on environmental issues and the exchange of environmental fields with Korea.

 1. After the US government has withdrawn from the Convention on Climate Change, what are the reactions and climate policy trends in the EU?